aceinetx/rebuild/README.md

 # rebuild
-Incremental build system designed to be a program that compiles program(s)
+Incremental build system designed to be a program that compiles program(s).
+Inspired by nob

 # Example usage
 ```cpp